dorshamir55/AngularProjectsManagement/README.md

 # AngularProjectsManagement

-Developed using Angular in VSCode.

 Projects management app.

+Developed using Angular in VS Code.

 The app allows manage your projects and tasks.